aditipanda/Python-Notes/IPython_help.md

 - we can do this using len? and that will print out the docstring below this command; the output usually contains signature (if it's a function), docstring, and type.
 - It works for object methods, objects themselves, or even for functions that we create.
 - For adding a docstring to our custom functions, we can use the Python triple quotes as it supports multiline strings to create a string literal at the beginning of the function.
+- We can exit from IPython using the exit function.
+Just type exit.